breadboard-ai/breadboard/recipes/use-case/generate-embedding/README.md

 ### Outputs

-- `embedding_results` - The search results from Google in JSON format.
-The format is as described in the [Google Custom Search API](https://developers.google.com/custom-search/v1/reference/rest/v1/Search).
+- `embedding_result` - The embedding from either the PaLM API or the graph specified in `provider`

 ### From the CLI